-The bulk of the money has been spent on counter-insurgency operations, and on the needs of US troops, such as food, clothing, medical care, special pay and benefits.
+The bulk of the money spent in Afghanistan has been on counter-insurgency operations, and on the needs of troops such as food, clothing, medical care, special pay and benefits.

-Official data shows the US has also contributed approximately $133bn -16% of all money spent in the last 17 years - to reconstruction efforts in Afghanistan.
+Official data shows that since 2002, the US has also spent $131.3bn on reconstruction activities in Afghanistan.

-And more than half of that ($83bn) has gone on building up Afghan security forces, including the Afghan National Army and police force.
+More than half was spent on building up Afghan security forces, including the Afghan National Army and police force.

 What about the human cost?

-But US casualty figures are dwarfed by the loss of life among Afghan security forces and civilians.
+But these casualty figures are dwarfed by the loss of life among Afghan security forces and civilians.

-President Ghani said this year that more than 45,000 members of the Afghan security forces had been killed since he became president in 2014.
+President Ghani said in 2019 that more than 45,000 members of the Afghan security forces had been killed since he became president five years earlier.

-And according to the United Nations Assistance Mission in Afghanistan (Unama), more than 32,000 civilians have been killed and about 60,000 injured since it began systematically recording civilian casualties in 2009.
+And according to the United Nations Assistance Mission in Afghanistan (Unama), nearly 111,000 civilians have been killed or injured since it began systematically recording civilian casualties in 2009.